 • Are responsible, competent, confident and creative users of information and communication technology.

 We meet National Curriculum expectations for Computing through our scheme of work – Kapow.
-This scheme of work has been broken down into the three core strands: Digital Literacy, Information Technology and Computer Science.
+We are also introducing units from the Teach Computing scheme where we feel this is more suitable to our pupils.
+Our scheme of work has been broken down into the three core strands: Digital Literacy, Information Technology and Computer Science.
 A yearly overview breaks up these strands across all three terms to ensure even coverage throughout the year.
 Year groups complete a unit of work each half term.
 Medium term plans map out these units in detail.
 Units follow the Kapow Computing scheme but have been adapted where necessary to suit the needs of Toner Avenue pupils.
 This enables staff to teach Computing in an imaginative, engaging and creative way.

 We recognise that our children have differing levels of ability and employ a range of teaching strategies to both support and challenge children in order to access learning and reach their full potential.
 This includes the use of peer teaching, adult support and small group, scaffolded learning.
 We also provide technology (when required) to our SEN and EAL children within school to support their learning across the curriculum.

 Enhancement visits and specialist equipment opportunities are planned throughout the school year to provide opportunities for the children to apply their knowledge and skills.
-These include visits to our local Apple Store and robotic workshops at the Openzone.
+These include in school E-Safety workshops and robotic workshops at the Openzone.

 Curriculum Impact

 We measure the impact of our Computing curriculum with various formative methods of assessment including self and peer assessment and verbal feedback.
-Children’s work across all three strands are evidenced through online accounts, Seesaw posts or in workbooks.
+Children’s work across all three strands are evidenced through online accounts, Computing shared drives, Seesaw QR codes or in workbooks.
 This evidence includes pictures and a description of unplugged activities, Google Docs, Google Sheets, Scratch projects, and any work completed on Online Safety, including posters, photographs and evidence of discussions, spider diagrams etc.

 Our curriculum will allow our children to: